 Customers expect their personal data to be secure.
 If it’s exposed, the very least they expect is immediate discovery and resolution.
 Services like Experian’s Identity Plus and IdentityWorks Global could help detect the signs of a data breach by revealing potentially fraudulent activity on individuals’ accounts and automatically alerting them if personal information has been found online.

-If your business detects a data breach, your customers deserve a robust, fast response; 90% of respondents to Experian’s 2019 Data Breach Consumer Survey said they would be more forgiving of companies with a response plan in place.
+If your business detects a data breach, your customers deserve a robust, fast response; 78% of respondents to Experian’s 2022 Data Breach Consumer Survey said their organisation had experienced a crisis in the previous 18 months.
 A data breach readiness plan, such as one developed with Experian’s Consumer Response Team, can ensure your in-house resources are ready to effectively manage a crisis as soon as it is discovered.

 The way you manage your customer data can make all the difference between a breach being serious or minor – or even potentially prevent it from happening in the first place.
 With the help of a tool like Experian’s Data Cataloguing service you can transform your existing records to isolate sensitive data, all while making your internal customer views more efficient.